 In this post, we'll explore the tribes who first used face paint, the Plains Indians' contribution, the symbolism of different paint colors, and the significance of face painting in Native American culture.
+Obtaining Paint The oldest materials used in the paint were derived from animal, vegetable, and mineral sources, with earth or mineral paint being the most common.

 White and yellow paint was obtained from white and yellow clays along river beds, and buffalo gallstones produced a different kind of yellow.
 Green paint was obtained from copper ores.
 One type of blue paint came from drying a certain type of duck manure, and some tribes would combine bluish mud and yellow clay to make green paint.